 Final approval for the construction of the $363m Enlarged Cotter Dam project was obtained in October 2009 and construction works began in November 2009.
 The dam was reckoned for a June 2011 opening, but delayed due to flooding and unexpected geological conditions at certain areas within the project site.

 The dam reached its full height of 80m in December 2012 and began impounding water in February 2013.
-Certain structural works, including rehabilitation, demobilisation and commissioning, are expected to be completed by the end of 2013.
+It was officially commissioned for operations in October 2013.

-Upon commissioning in 2013, the Enlarged Cotter Dam will be recognised as the largest roller compacted concrete (RCC) dam and the third largest concrete gravity dam in Australia.
-Water from the dam will be pumped to the nearby Stromlo Water treatment plant.
-The treated water will flow by gravity to several reservoirs in Canberra.
+The Enlarged Cotter Dam is recognised as the largest roller compacted concrete (RCC) dam and the third largest concrete gravity dam in Australia.
+Water from the dam is pumped to the nearby Stromlo Water treatment plant.
+The treated water flows by gravity to several reservoirs in Canberra.

 Need for the Enlarged Cotter Dam in the ACT

 Construction of the Enlarged Cotter Dam was necessitated by the serious drought conditions within the ACT during the last few years.
 ACT experienced the worst drought conditions in 2009.
 The Cotter Dam, built in 1912 with a capacity of four giga litres (GL), had remained unused for several years.
 The new enlarged dam increased the holding capacity of the reservoir to 78GL.

 The design of the dam incorporated measures to reduce green house emissions during construction and a fish management programme to enable migration upstream.
 A seven kilometre-long fish habitat was also constructed to save the endangered Macquarie Perch.

 Construction of the largest RCC dam in Australia